Hukbalahap rebellion: Rebellion

-Independent Philippines

 The Huks staged a rebellion against the Roxas presidency within months after the Philippine independence and days after Feleo's murder.
 They retreated to the mountains once more in fear for their lives and renamed themselves Hukbong Magpapalaya ng Bayan (HMB) or People's Liberation Army.
 The government intensified its campaign against the Huks, which caused the rebellion to further escalate.

 President Roxas employed what he termed a "Mailed-Fist Policy" to stop the rebellion.
 It was meant to crush the rebellion in 60 days.
 The Philippine Constabulary (PC) increased its operations against the Huks.
 Roxas viewed the Huks as Communists and saw the need for the group's suppression, including its peasant arm.

-The Communist Party of the Philippines disowned the HMB, claiming that the rebellion must serve a purpose beyond the interest of self-defense, and the CPP believed that a real revolution must be led by the working class and the labor movement, not the peasants, who they deemed incapable of comprehending the concept of dialectical materialism.
+The PKP disowned the HMB, claiming that the rebellion must serve a purpose beyond the interest of self-defense, and the PKP believed that a real revolution must be led by the working class and the labor movement, not the peasants, who they deemed incapable of comprehending the concept of dialectical materialism.

 Roxas overestimated the abilities of his army.
-The Huks had trained in guerrilla warfare against the Japanese Occupation, while the Philippine government was yet to establish a competent army.
-The government eventually sought the military help of the United States.
+The Huks had trained in guerrilla warfare against the Japanese occupation, while the Philippine government was yet to establish a competent army.
+The government eventually sought the military aid of the United States.
 The rebellion lasted for years, with huge civilian casualties.

-During this time, the HMB had the same organizational structure as during the Hukbalahap Resistance.
+During this time, the HMB had the same organizational structure as during the Hukbalahap resistance.
 It provided both an army against the civilian guards of the elites and the PC, and an underground government which was well known for "Huk justice".
 Villagers supported the Huk squadrons again as well.
 It continued to grow in strength and in the numbers of its soldiers and supporters, reaching its zenith in 1950, when it had 12,800 soldiers and a mass base of 54,000.